jlevy/lft/lft.md

 People (even programmers and tech leaders) make confused statements about programming and engineering[^progvseng] surprisingly often.

-The thinking seems to be: Programmers write code.
+The thinking seems to be: *Programmers write code.
-But now AI writes code.
-In fact, it writes code better than most programmers.
+But now AI writes code—in fact, better than most programmers.
-Therefore programmers are no longer needed.
+Therefore, programmers are no longer needed.*

 In my view, this reasoning reflects a deep misunderstanding of what engineering is.
-It is a bit like confusing writing with typing.
+It is a much like confusing writing with typing.
-Writing certainly involves typing (at least, it does today), but it’s a woeful misunderstanding to think the value of a writer is their typing ability.[^combinedskills]
+Writing certainly *involves* typing (at least, it usually does today), but it’s a woeful misunderstanding to think the value of a writer is their typing ability.[^combinedskills]